We are currently recruiting students for our 2018 Student Curator cohort; for more information or to apply please click here.

-olding History invites your hands to hold, explore, and even take pictures of some of the most important books ever printed.
-At each event, participants are welcomed into one of the UW-Madison’s Special Collections Libraries where student curators and rare book experts team up to create a lively, hands-on experience with books that were printed when Hamlet was barely a twinkle in Shakespeare’s eye.
+Holding History invites your hands to hold, explore, and even take pictures of some of the most important books ever printed.
+At each event, participants are welcomed into one of the UW-Madison’s Special Collections Libraries where student curators and rare book experts team up to create a lively, hands-on experience with some of the oldest, most culture-shaping, most intriguing books you will ever explore.

 Biology major Alexandria Smith discusses old and new books during Q&A, UW-Madison Special Collections (Photo: Rick Marolt)